dylanmc/CryptoBook/src/05_enigma.rst

-When this function runs, it builds up the ``candidates`` sequence, starting with ``-1``, each element keeps being set to ``p`` (which starts out with ``-1``) until the letter from shuffle being examined, called ``s`` is equal to ``c``, the letter we're searching for.
+When this function runs, it builds up the ``candidates`` sequence, starting with ``-1``, each element keeps being set to ``p`` (which starts out with ``-1``) until the letter from permutation being examined, called ``s`` is equal to ``c``, the letter we're searching for.
 When that happens, the new element of ``candidates`` gets set to ``i``, which is the index of the match, because the numbers ``0 ..
 25`` are the indexes of the elements of shuffled sequence.

-Here are the values of candidates as it proceeds through the shuffled list, with the call ``findIndex 'L' rotorI``:
+Here are the values of candidates as it proceeds through the string, with the call ``findIndex 'L' rotorI``:

 .. code-block:: console